aaanx/kalambury/README.md

 ```
 ### Todos

- - Build sign up and sign in process security
+ - [x] Build sign up and sign in process security
- - Improve live-draw so just one client can draw at time
+ - [ ] Improve live-draw so just one client can draw at time
- - Add live-chat functionality
+ - [x] Add live-chat functionality
- - Implementat game rules and points scoring
+ - [ ] Implement game rules and points scoring